Although you may not immediately create sushi to the same standard as an experienced sushi chef, making sushi at home has some serious perks.

 Sometimes the best way to learn how to make sushi is by watching the masters and tasting their creations.

-Yes, the sushi-making process is fun and rewarding but also time-intensive.
-When you’re hungry and don’t have time to learn at home, “researching” at a restaurant is an excellent choice.
-Especially if you didn’t quite nail the recipe or if you’re still craving high-quality sushi after you’re done rolling at home.
 Sakura Sushi is your best bet, and it has the best seating for students.
 Sit right at the bar where you can watch the masters work their skills and talents.
 Now the pressure is off from you as a student in training.
 All that there is for you to do is select your favorite expertly prepared roll from our diverse Sakura Sushi menu at Shogun Japanese Steakhouse.
+Then you can practice making sushi at home with your new skills!

 Sakura Sushi Nails It Every Time

-Let’s face it, if making restaurant-quality sushi at home was perfectly simple, you wouldn’t catch most of us spending our money on sushi boats and extravagant sashimi spreads.
+Let’s face it, if making sushi at home was perfectly simple, you wouldn’t catch most of us spending our money on sushi boats and extravagant sashimi spreads.

 True sushi fanatics know that a lot more goes into an exceptional roll than plain fish and rice.
 To better serve you and meet those expectations, the Sakura sushi chefs at Shogun Japanese Steakhouse have spent years learning how to season their rice and prepare fish to cut the perfect sushi roll.
 In fact, Sakura Sushi knows how to create a dining experience enjoyable for guests of all ages.